townmath/cisp400-reader/_sources/front-matter/preface.rst

 - Containers
 - Iterators and Trees

+Note there are 2 sections before Chapter 1 intended as review and reference material.

 The first 2 chapters cover the introductory topics:

 Chapter 1
    A review of basic topics from first semester C++.
+   It also introduces how to compile software using CMake.

 Chapter 2
    An introduction to ``string`` and ``vector``.